 Which diets are recommended for diabetes?

 Managing your diet plays a major role in tackling your diabetes effectively.
 As type 1 vs type 2 diabetes symptoms vary slightly, their treatments through diet also vary.
 People with type 1 diabetes require insulin, therefore, it is a must for them to consult their doctor about the quantity of insulin they need to provide their body after having certain foods.
 If you are diagnosed with type 1 diabetes and you consume certain carbohydrates that spike blood sugar levels then you must be aware of the quantity of insulin you need to provide your body to balance out the spiked sugar levels.

 On the other hand, people having type 2 diabetes have to be conscious about eating healthily.
 Type 2 diabetes meal plans are focused on losing weight through eating low-calorie foods.
 For it to be effective you must avoid processed foods, animal fats, sodium, sugary drinks, alcohol, etc. Such diets are also recommended for people who have prediabetes.
-Know more about prediabetes diet.

 What may suit somebody else may not suit your body, so it is important to consult a dietician who’ll prepare a customized meal plan for you that suits your needs and fulfills your goals.
-Read more about diabetes in pregnancy treatment.

 There is no straightforward answer to the question what is the difference between type 1 and 2 diabetes because both conditions involve high blood sugar levels.
 In type 1 diabetes, there is no insulin to transport glucose into the cells for energy production.
 In type 2 diabetes, the available insulin is ineffective because of insulin resistance.